This article is about developing long term wealth the old fashioned way.

 To recap: Save, Invest, and Reinvest.
 It’s tried and tested and true – and anyone can do it.

-Too bad most people won’t – they’d rather sip $10 coffees and buy $300 shoes and dresses because they look oh so good on them.
+Too bad most people won’t – they’d instead sip $10 coffees and buy $300 shoes and dresses because they look oh so good on them.

 Disclaimer: Although we are finance professionals, this is not professional advice.
 Talk with your consultants before making any decisions.
 Your decisions are yours alone.